 Even though "slide deck" and "presentation" are sometimes interchangeably, you'll frequently see the term "deck" used when it comes to pitching your company or startup for example.

-Tips for Better PowerPoint Slide Decks
+5 Quick Tips for Making Better PowerPoint Slide Decks

-If you want to avoid beleaguering your audience with too many details and make slide decks engaging, consider these tips that'll keep your audience interested.
+If you want to avoid beleaguering your audience with too many details and make slide decks engaging, consider these tips that'll keep your audience interested:

 1. Reduce the Content on Each Slide